+Mobile Apps

-- Mobile Apps - See question 2.6 (Software as a Medical Device). - Software as a Medical Device See question 2.6. - Clinical Decision Support Software See question 2.6.
-Further, the GDPR, in particular its provisions on automated individual decision-making (Article 22 of the GDPR), needs to be considered in case personal data is processed. - Artificial Intelligence/Machine Learning Powered Digital Health Solutions
+See question 2.6 (Software as a Medical Device).

+- Software as a Medical Device See question 2.6. - Clinical Decision Support Software See question 2.6.
+Further, the GDPR, in particular its provisions on automated individual decision-making (Article 22 of the GDPR), must be considered in case personal data is processed. - Artificial Intelligence/Machine Learning Powered Digital Health Solutions Sequence 2.6 (Settempore Medical Device) and

-See question 2.6 (Software as a Medical Device) and section 8 (AI and Machine Learning).
+See question 2.6 (Software as a Medical Device) and section 8 (AI and ML).

-- I IoT (Internet of Things) and Connected Devices IoT and connected devices may be subject to the MDR when specifically intended by the manufacturer to be used for one or more medical purposes (e.g. blood pressure measurement using cloud recording); furthermore, the GDPR needs to be considered in case personal data is processed. - 3D Printing/Bioprinting
+- IoT (Internet of Things) and Connected Devices IoT and connected devices may be subject to the MDR when specifically intended by the manufacturer to be used for one or more medical purposes (e.g. blood pressure measurement using cloud recording); furthermore, the GDPR must be considered in case personal data is processed. - 3D Printing/Bioprinting